GhazanfarShahbaz/GhazanfarShahbaz/README.md

 -->

 ## ✨ Information About Me
-- 🏫 I'm current a Senior at Hunter College
+- 🏫 I'm currently a Senior at Hunter College
 - 🔭 I’m currently working on my personal server and a natural language bot
 - 🌱 I’m currently learning swift
 - 👯 I’m looking to collaborate on almost anything